Does stem cell therapy for

 The disease of the motor nerve cells in the cortex and their connections to the spinal cord leads to both muscle paralysis and an increase in muscle tone (spastic paralysis) with an increase in reflexes.

-What causes ALS?
+What Causes ALS?

-Loss of motor neurons in the brain cortex, brainstem and spinal cord is the pathological mechanism (the mechanism by which a condition occurs) in ALS.
+Loss of motor neurons in the brain cortex, brain-stem and spinal cord is the pathological mechanism (the mechanism by which a condition occurs) in ALS.
 However, the mechanism that causes neuron loss is not entirely clear.

 It is believed that oxidative stress, defined as the production of free radicals (reactive oxygen species, short ROS), accumulation of certain proteins (SOD1, TDP43, ubiquitin and neurofilaments), and neuro-inflammation are responsible for the loss of neurons and subsequent progressive neurological symptoms like muscle paralysis, muscle wasting, muscle weakness, loss of body weight, fasciculation, emotional lability and cognitive dysfunction in ALS patients.

-How is ALS diagnosed?
+How is ALS Diagnosed?

 The neurologist is responsible for the diagnosis.
 The patient is first examined clinically, in particular the muscles must be assessed with regard to muscle loss and strength as well as fasciculations.
 An assessment of language, swallowing act and respiratory function is also important.
 The reflexes must be checked.
 In addition, other functions of the nervous system that are usually not affected by ALS must be examined in order to identify similar but causally different diseases and to avoid misdiagnoses.